Updated: 3 days ago

 I do not believe that all of the economists are corrupt.
-I think that most are operating on fallacious assumptions by rote habit, just like our brilliant rocket scientists, in their misapplication of Newtonian physics.
+I think that many are operating on fallacious assumptions by rote habit, just like our brilliant rocket science students do in their misapplication of Newtonian physics.
 I hope that they will collaborate with me on Economic Sovereignty when they wish to correct some of their models and conduct research on the novel creations I have made by analyzing the national and global economy.

-Creators are infectious.
-When people finally understand why they need what the creator has conceived, they want a part of the beautiful and noble activities.
+Masterminds are infectious - and contentious.
+When people finally understand why they need what the mastermind has conceived, they want a part of the beautiful and noble activities.
 There are few more rewarding things than knowing you are improving the human condition with your own life and talents.
-And we do not need a thousand Galileos, but we do need millions to understand the value of his creations and to help him apply them to this world in myriad ways.
+And we do not need a thousand Galileos, but we do need millions to understand the value of his creations, to help him apply them to this world in myriad ways.

 To understand how the human condition is improved by Economic Sovereignty, a person must first appreciate how we are threatened.
 In the first article, I described the Piketty inequality fiction peddled by The Davos Clique.
 In the second article, The Great Recession, Occupy Wall Street, and the TEA Party take form.
 In this article, I answered the common question for people who do not understand how certain engineering practices relate to business, economics, and industrial-organizational endeavors, and why I have always participated in this field.
-Our education was a very special one, with uncommon features, along with my career.
+Our education was a very special one, with uncommon features.
+Consequently I have an uncommon career.